JGSoli/mynetworkjourney/ako.md

 ## My Cisco Journey

-#### The command below will use python to configure a cisco access point
+#### The command below will use python to configure a cisco access point.
  ~~~
 import json
 import netmiko